Home > Dog Training Classes > Growly Dog Class

 In the Growly Dog class, you will be able to touch base with people who are dealing with the same sort of reactivity or aggression issues that you are.
 You don't need to be a 'dog psychologist' to rehabilitate your dog, but it helps to learn how to read dog's body language to make sense of unpredictable aggression.
 This class will teach you reward-based techniques for minimizing/alleviating your dog's aggression and improving the quality of life for your dog-human family, including how to safely introduce your reactive dog to other dogs.

-Our Growly Dog classes will teach you how to use Behavior Adjustment Training (BAT) a technique that developed by the owner of Ahimsa Dog Training, Grisha Stewart, MA, CPDT-KA.
+Our Growly Dog classes will teach you how to use Behavior Adjustment Training (BAT) a technique that developed by the founder of Ahimsa Dog Training, Grisha Stewart, MA, CPDT-KA.
 BAT is a low-stress way to help your dog gain confidence and social skills.
 You can use the links here to learn more about this unique, reward-based training method.
 Our classes use cutting-edge training methods that build confidence and resilience, and teach dogs what to do to get their needs met without aggression.
 These techniques will help build owners' ability to keep their dogs from having outbursts of unwanted behavior.
 Our tactics avoid punishing behavior, since punishment can lead to more unpredictable aggression and redirected aggression: A study by University of Bristol's School of Veterinary Science found that dogs trained with punishment and verbal corrections were twice as likely to show aggression to strangers and three times as likely to show aggression to their owners.
 You will learn skills for teaching your dog to pay attention to you, even when there is another dog present.